kondukto-io/kntrl/Readme.md

 ## Using kntrl

-You can start using kntrl by adding docker command or kntrl binary to your pipeline with the following;
+You can start using kntrl agent by simply running the following command:

 ```yaml
 - name: kntrl agent